-- 1. Apply the parking brake, turn ignition key to LOCK, then remove the kev. - 2.
+- 1. Apply the parking brake, turn ignition key to LOCK, then remove the key. - 2.
 Insert the key and turn it to OFF.
 Apply the brake pedal and shift to N (Neutral).

-In the ignition OFF position, the automatic transmission shift lever can be moved from the P (Park) position without the brake pedal depressed.
+When the key is in the ignition OFF position, the automatic transmission shift lever can be moved from the P (Park) position without the brake pedal depressed.
 To avoid unwanted vehicle movement, always set the parking brake.